-Have the girls divide into groups with about five people in each group.
+Have the participants divide into groups with about five people in each group.
 Some groups may have four or six people instead of five.
-(If there are enough adults or older girls, one person in each group should be older.
-This is especially helpful for Brownies.)
+(If there are enough adults or older students, one person in each group should be older.)
 One person in the group will be the recorder and the rest will be a family of barn owls.